Khalil3Amer/FirstRepo/README.md

-# Object Orinted Using Python.
+# Object Oriented Using Python.